 The compressor location is not as important for folks buying a home, or small workshop, do it yourself type air compressor .
 Many of these types of air compressors are portable and can be relocated when necessary.

-This page about air compressor power requirements will help you understand why you cannot run large, high compressed air volume producing, air compressors from typical household current.
+This page about air compressor power requirements will help you understand why you cannot run larger air compressors from typical household current.

 You may have to go to a 220 Volt or larger power supply, if your air needs are large enough.
 Can you do this if necessary for the compressed air flow you want?
 Does the added expense suit your budget?

 If your air tool needs more compressed air to run than your air compressor can deliver, you will be disappointed and may not be able to do the work you wished to do.
-This is much more important for a business than a DIY'er, but nevertheless, no one wants to spend possibly hundreds of dollars to buy a tool that will not work for them, and a too-small air compressor fits into that category.
+This is much more important for a business than a DIY'er, but nevertheless, no one wants to buy a tool that will not work for them, and a too-small air compressor fits into that category.